 - The researcher is willing to work with policymakers in an ADB developing member country to test and develop the research into policy solutions.

 - Researchers from any country may apply, but the policy solutions must be relevant for an ADB developing member country.

 - We especially encourage young and female scholars and researchers from universities, think-tanks, and academic institutions to apply.

 - Relevance of the problem to current regional issues/challenges (25%)

 - Operational applicability (25%)

-Submissions are due no later than 31 December 2021.
-We anticipate completing selection of the award-winning papers by the end of February 2022.
-The winning papers will be announced around early March 2022.
+Submissions are due no later than 31 December 2022.
+We anticipate completing selection of the award-winning paper by the end of February 2023.
+The winning paper will be announced around early May 2023.

 Submissions should include the full paper, including the title, abstract of 100 words or less, JEL codes, and full names of authors.
 Submit paper.